cy3486/abcd-matrix-template/readme.md

-## introduction
+## about this work
-free from repetitive work
+free myself from repetitive work